Interstate 295 (Delaware–Pennsylvania): Since completion

 In 1995, the southbound rest area along I-295 in Burlington County was named for radio personality Howard Stern.
-Governor Christine Todd Whitman named the rest area after Stern as payback for him granting Whitman airtime during her 1993 gubernatorial campaign.
+Governor Christine Todd Whitman named the rest area after Stern as payback for his granting Whitman airtime during her 1993 gubernatorial campaign.
 A plaque proclaiming the rest area as the "Howard Stern Rest Stop" was installed, with an image of Stern poking his head from an outhouse.
 Days after the plaque was installed, it was stolen and later mailed to Stern.
 In 2003, the rest areas along I-295 in Burlington County were closed as part of funding cuts in Governor Jim McGreevey's budget, saving the state $1 million a year.

-In 2004, reconstruction was completed to the portion between exit 32 and exit 40.
+In 2004, reconstruction was completed on the portion between exits 32 and 40.
 Sound walls were also installed along the rest of the road.

 I-295, like many other highways in New Jersey, once had solar-powered emergency callboxes every mile (1 mi); the use of the callboxes became limited due to the increasing popularity of cellphones.
 To save on maintenance costs, the New Jersey Department of Transportation removed these callboxes in 2005.

 An improvement of exit 19 was completed in 2009.